 The radio interface technology specified in IEEE Standard 802.16 is flexible, for use in a wide variety of applications, operating frequencies, and regulatory environments.
 IEEE 802.16 includes multiple physical layer specifications, one of which is known as WirelessMAN-OFDMA.
 OFDMA TDD WMAN is a special case of WirelessMAN-OFDMA specifying a particular interoperable radio interface.
 The component of OFDMA TDD WMAN defined here operates in TDD mode.

 The OFDMA TDD WMAN radio interface comprises the two lowest network layers – the physical layer (PHY) and the data link control layer (DLC).
 The lower element of the DLC is the medium access control layer (MAC); the higher element in the DLC is the logical link control layer (LLC).
 The PHY is based on orthogonal frequency division multiple access (OFDMA) suitable for use in a 5 MHz,10 MHz, 7 MHz, or 8.75 MHz channel allocation.
-The MAC is based a connection-oriented protocol designed for use in a point-to-multipoint configuration.
+The MAC is based on a connection-oriented protocol designed for use in a point-to-multipoint configuration.
 It is designed to carry a wide range of packet-switched (typically IP-based) services while permitting fine and instantaneous control of resource allocation to allow full carrier-class Quality of Service (QoS) differentiation.
 In addition, a multihop relay (MR) specification details the functionality of relay stations in conjunction with multihop relay base stations in order to provide additional coverage or performance advantage.
+Also, a license-exempt (LE) specification delineates the improved mechanisms, as policies and MAC enhancements, to enable coexistence among LE systems based on OFDMA TDD WMAN and to facilitate the coexistence of such systems with primary users.

+As a technological evolution of OFDMA TDD WMAN, WirelessMAN-Advanced has been introduced for providing the performance improvements necessary to support future advanced services and applications for next generation broadband mobile communications.
+WirelessMAN-Advanced incorporates innovative communications technologies such as multi-user MIMO (MU-MIMO), multicarrier operation, and cooperative communications, as well as femto-cells, self-organizing networks, and relays.
+It also supports scalable bandwidth operation up to 20 MHz.

 5.6.1.1.2 Radio access network architecture